-There are probably three distinct types of Siamese cats, although some cat fanciers acknowledge only two.
-It's important to know that 'type', as used by breeders, refers to a cat's body shape, not its color.
+There are probably three main types of Siamese cats, although some cat fanciers acknowledge only two.
+(You should also know that 'type', as used by breeders, refers to a cat's body shape, not its color).

 So each of the three types outlined here can also be found in every one of the Siamese cat colors.

 Siamese cats can be a little complicated, but our descriptions below

 Pictures of the first cats of this breed to reach the western world show that they were bigger and heavier than many of them are today.

 They had wider necks, and rounder bodies and faces than the slight-bodied types you're likely to see in a lot of shows these days.